(infusio Mangifera indica)

 from AMAZON HERBS®

-Mango is a commonly used herb in Ayurvedic medicine for thousands of years.
+Mango is a commonly used plant in Ayurvedic medicine for thousands of years.

 Roots, bark, leaves, fruits, seeds, flowers and kernels, all are medicinally used.

-The bark contains mangiferin (a phyto-chemical), it is astringent employed in India against rheumatism and diphtheria (infection caused by the bacterium Corynebacterium diphtheriae).
+The bark contains mangiferin (a phyto-chemical), it is astringent employed in India against rheumatism and diphtheria (serious bacterial infection caused by the bacterium Corynebacterium diphtheriae).

 The resinous gum from the trunk is applied on cracks in the skin of the feet and on scabies; it may also be helpful in cases of syphilis.